cabird/hotcrp-pref-counter-extension/README.md

 2. Navigate to `chrome://extensions/` in your Chrome browser.
 3. Enable "Developer mode" (usually a toggle switch in the top right corner).
 4. Click "Load unpacked" and select the directory where you cloned this repository.
-5. The extension should now be added to your Chrome browser.

 ## Usage

 1. Navigate to a HotCRP review preferences page.
+2. The counter should appear automatically.
-2. Use the floating UI element to set your desired threshold.
+3. Use the floating UI element to set your desired threshold.
-3. The extension will display the count of reviews/preferences above the specified threshold.
+4. The extension will display the count of reviews/preferences above the specified threshold.

 ## Contributing

-Pull requests are welcome or feature requests are welcome.
+Pull requests or feature requests are welcome.

 ## License